 Medium-sized breeds (30 to 50 pounds)

-Medium-sized breeds can range from 30 to 50 pounds in body weight.
+Medium-sized breeds can weigh 30 to 50 pounds.
 The inactivity suggests that these breeds do not require more than 670 calories (for dogs on the lower end of the scale).
 Dogs around 50 pounds will require a calorie intake of 980.

 Large breed dogs